 LASP programs are selective and admission is competitive.
 We want students who are capable and excited to undertake a rigorous and challenging academic experience, and open to the residential aspect of our community.
 In reviewing applications, we look at a holistic picture that includes your LASP application as well as background available to us from UVM Admissions about your high school performance.
 We also look for evidence of your excitement and passion for learning about the issues involved in the LASP to which you are applying, and evidence that you are interested in a full-year commitment to that program.

 Do I have to wait to apply to LASP until I commit to attending UVM?

 No. The application process is open to students who have been admitted to UVM (both students who have and have not made their final college enrollment decision.)

 When will I know if I have been accepted?

-Application decisions will be made on a rolling basis beginning in February.
-You can expect to hear back about two weeks after submitting your application.
+Application decisions are made on a rolling basis beginning in February.
+You can expect to hear back about three weeks after submitting your application.